sjpierce/SSACHR/README.md

             Obtaining Data Files section below.
 It performs initial data management steps to prepare the data for use in other scripts.
+        -   *Step\_02\_Analysis.Rmd*: This file should be knitted after you knit *Step\_01\_Data\_Mgt.Rmd* because it depends on files created by that script.
+        -   *R\_Citations.Rmd*: This file provides more details about the R packages used by *Step\_01\_Data\_Mgt.Rmd* and *Step\_02\_Analysis.Rmd*.
+We recommend knitting it after you knit those two files.
+When you knit it, you will get an output file called *R\_Citations.pdf* showing the citations and versions for what is installed and in use on your computer.
+        -   *R\_Citations\_Published.pdf*: This is output from knitting *R\_Citations.Rmd* on our computer and represents the software environment we used to generate the files upon which our published manuscript was based.
+You can compare it to the environment on you computer.
+Maximum reproducibility should occur when you are using the same environment we used.
     -   **man**: This folder contains R help files (*.Rd*) for the package and
         its custom functions.
 It is required by R package building